stochasticHydroTools/FBIM/README.md

 This repository contains demo codes for simulating the overdamped Brownian Dynamics of suspension of rigid particles using  boundary integral method.
 For details of the method, see our paper: [https://arxiv.org/abs/1709.01480](https://arxiv.org/abs/1709.01480)

 ## Table of Contents
-* libFBEM: contains routines needed for FBIM
+* `libFBEM`: contains routines needed for FBIM

-* libMatCode: contains routines for exporting matrices needed for FBIM
+* `libMatCode`: contains routines for exporting matrices needed for FBIM

-* SingQuad: codes for exporting singular quadrature
+* `SingQuad`: codes for exporting singular quadrature as a matrix

-* SingleBodyTest: demo codes for BD simulation of a single body (disk, ellipse, starfish)
+* `SingleBodyTest`: demo codes for BD simulation of a single body (disk, ellipse, starfish)

 ## Instructions
 1. First, open MATLAB and compile mex codes: